Tom-or-Thomas/wrap-it-up/README.md

 - [ ] Add method for receiving feedback on response.
 - [ ] Add logging.
 - [ ] Add onboarding instructions so that folks can add this to their channels.
+- [ ] Add GitHub Actions
+- [ ] Disable pushing to main and setup workflow for pushing updates